 3.6 Resignation as a Member

-Members intending to voluntarily leave INTERCARGO should advise this in writing to the Secretary General and settle their Fees pro-rata to their period of membership during that year.
+Members intending to voluntarily leave INTERCARGO should advise this in writing to the Secretary General and settle any unpaid fees pro-rata to their period of membership during that year.

 4. MINUTES OF MEETINGS

-The Management Committee shall cause minutes to be made of all Annual General Meetings, Executive Committee and Technical Committee meetings.
+The Secretary General shall cause minutes to be made of all Annual General Meetings, Executive Committee and Technical Committee meetings.